 - Obturatorial region

 - Presacral region

 It is important to know where the metastases of cervical cancer spread, in order to correctly determine the stage of the pathological process.
-After all, if metastasis has occurred in other lymph nodes, in addition to those listed above, such nidi considered remote.
+After all, if metastases have occurred in other lymph nodes, in addition to those listed above, such metastases are considered remote.
 Metastases of cervical cancer in paraaortic nodes are also named remote.
-When there are distant nidi of metastasis, regardless of the size and location of the primary tumor, 4 stages of cervical cancer are diagnosed.
+When there are distant metastases, regardless of the size and location of the primary tumor, cervical cancer stage 4 is diagnosed.

 In this case, the detached tumors can be detected in the following areas:

 - Distant lymph nodes

 - Central nervous system (brain)

 There are other organs, to where cervical cancer metastasizes.
 However, in most cases, detached tumors are observed in these anatomical structures.
 If distant metastases of cervical cancer are detected, surgical treatment is not advisable.
 Only radiation therapy in the form of remote irradiation and chemotherapy are desirable.
 Such treatment is considered palliative.
 It has little effect on life expectancy, impacting mainly its quality.

 Peculiarities and costs of stage 4 cervical cancer treatment options